 - XCL World Academy

-Tuition for an IB curriculum is more expensive than a regular curriculum.
-Aside from Hillside Academy, all of the institutions listed above have annual tuition rates ranging from 35,000 SGD to 45,000 SGD, with high school tuition being on the higher end.
-Hillside is one of the only Chinese International Schools in Singapore with a full IB program that is supported by the Singapore government, therefore tuition is between 20,000 and 34,000 SGD.
+Tuition for an IB curriculum is more expensive than schools with a regular curriculum.
+Aside from Hillside Academy, all of the institutions listed above publish their annual tuition on their websites, with high school tuition being on the higher end.
+Hillside is one of the only Chinese international schools in Singapore with a full IB program that is supported by the Singaporean government, so tuition is more affordable than the other schools listed.

 Cambridge IGCSE